-Orcs are a cruel and powerful warrior race, being a cousin to both goblins and ogres.
+Orcs are a primitive warrior race, being a cousin to both goblins and ogres.
 They stand almost as tall as humans, but tend to be stronger and have the thick limbs and broad shoulders common to the ogres.
 Their thick skin is usually a dull mottled green, though gray and black skinned orcs do exist.
 Their large blood-shot eyes have the night seeing and they often take advantage of lesser sighted races by attacking at night and with no lanterns or torches.
 Orcs have small fangs, blunt noses and pointed ears very much like goblins.
 Unlike ogres, that vary a great deal, orcs all tend to look the same, with balding heads and fat bellies.
 (They are overly fond of greasy meat and ale).

 Like some other cultures do, orcs decorate themselves with tattoos.
 While not as elaborate as the bathyns, orcs all tend to wear at least two or three such markings.
 These signify rank, position, kills, etc. A shaman will identify himself with one mark, a chieftain with another.
 The position of tattoos is important.
 The more important markings are placed above those of lesser importance.